Decron/Whitebox-Code-GPT/README.md

 Experimentation: It may be beneficial to create a backup bot to experiment with to avoid disrupting users of the primary bot.<br><br>

+# Getting involved:
+* Right now the most important thing is to understand GPT4's weaknesses and blind spots.
+If you see it struggling with certain topics or you find complaints about its behavior online, open an issue or a discussion post to help us understand the problem.
+The custodians of the relevant bot will fact find and test possible solutions, then update the knowledge files to counteract that specific issue.
+* Secondly, we need to get the word out about this new technology.
+Share this repo with people you think would be interested, and invite domain experts to contribute by claiming bots.

 # "I don't like reading isn't there just a GPT that will spoonfeed this to me?"
 Yes: https://chat.openai.com/g/g-cwigWCh11-code-gpt-gpt